 Cookies with a gritty texture are a huge problem in gluten free cookie baking and gluten free baking in general.
 If you have tried Gluten Free Bisquick, you know exactly what I mean!

-The grit is from rice flour, which is often in the most quantity in gluten free flour blends.
+The grit is from rice flour, often in the most quantity in gluten free flour blends.
 The only gluten free flour blend company I know that mills their gluten free flour blends extra fine is Authentic Foods Company.
 They are the best when it comes to texture.

 Gritty Cookie Fix: